In some ways, an investment manager is like a football manager – and some managers have more freedom of choice than others.

 At no point are they forced to pick weaker players to fill positions purely on the grounds of nationality.

 A global portfolio offers you the same opportunity.

 The investment manager has the freedom to select the world's best companies - irrespective of their nationality - and combine these into a diversified portfolio of their best ideas.

-And this is an opportunity you can play through Securities Trust of Scotland, the global equity income trust.
+And this is an opportunity offered by Securities Trust of Scotland, the global equity income trust.

 But there are more reasons to invest in a global portfolio...

 It has never been easier for you to access the global stock markets, especially following the rise of online fund supermarkets and investment platforms in recent years.

 Despite the myriad of options, however, many UK investors are overexposed to British companies - and this could be adding hidden risks.